VATSALVARSHNEY108/B.O.I.-MARK-2/README.md

 ## Features

+### 🤖 AI Code Generation (NEW!)
+- **Write Code Automatically**: Just describe what you want - "Write code for checking palindrome"
+- **Any Programming Language**: Python, JavaScript, Java, C++, and more
+- **Auto-Type to Editor**: Generates code and types it directly into notepad or any text editor
+- **Smart & Educational**: Includes comments and best practices
+- **Examples**:
+  - "Write code for checking palindrome"
+  - "Generate Python code for bubble sort"
+  - "Create JavaScript code for form validation"

 ### 🎯 Natural Language Control
 - Issue commands in plain English - no coding required
 - AI-powered command interpretation using Gemini